Tandem clustering with invariant coordinate selection: Highlighting the relevance of ICS in case of low-dimensional cluster structure

-We compare the results of the usual $k$means algorithm when applied to (i)~the standardized data (variables Std $X_1$ and Std $X_2$), (ii)~the first component of PCA ($\text{PC}_{1}$) using the sample correlation matrix, and (iii) the first component of ICS ($\text{IC}_{1}$) using the $\cov-\covF$ pair of scatter matrices (see Section~\ref{sec:ics_scatters}).
-Figure~\ref{fig:intro} consists of 9 plots.
-The first row shows scatterplots of the standardized data (left), the PCA components (center), and the ICS components (right).
-While ICS is able to recover the dimension of interest on the first component, this is not the case for PCA.
-The middle row of Figure~\ref{fig:intro} visualizes the pairwise Euclidean distances between the observations.
-For the standardized data (left), it is not possible to distinguish the distances between observations from the same group and observations from different groups, which is similar to the result from Proposition~\ref{propMD}.
-For PCA and ICS, the pairwise distances are computed on $\text{PC}_{1}$ (center) and $\text{IC}_{1}$ (right), respectively.
-Only for $\text{IC}_{1}$, we observe a gap between the two types of distances.
-The bottom row of Figure~\ref{fig:intro} contains scatterplots of the standardized data with observations colored according to the different $k$means clusterings.
-The two groups are not recovered when $k$means is applied to the original standardized data (left) or $\text{PC}_{1}$ (center), while they are recovered correctly for $\text{IC}_{1}$ (right).
+We compare the outcomes of the standard $k$means algorithm applied to (i)~the standardized data (variables Std $X_1$ and Std $X_2$), (ii)~the first component of PCA ($\text{PC}_{1}$) using the sample correlation matrix, and (iii) the first component of ICS ($\text{IC}_{1}$) using the $\cov-\covF$ pair of scatter matrices (see Section~\ref{sec:ics_scatters}).
+Figure~\ref{fig:intro} comprises 9 plots.
+The first row presents scatterplots of the standardized data (left), the PCA components (center), and the ICS components (right).
+While ICS successfully captures the dimension of interest on the first component, this is not the case for PCA.
+The middle row of Figure~\ref{fig:intro} visualizes pairwise Euclidean distances between the observations.
+For the standardized data (left), distinguishing between distances of observations within the same group and those from different groups is not feasible, which is consistent with the result of Proposition~\ref{propMD}.
+For PCA and ICS, pairwise distances are computed on $\text{PC}_{1}$ (center) and $\text{IC}_{1}$ (right), respectively.
+Only for $\text{IC}_{1}$ do we observe a discernible gap between the two types of distances.
+The bottom row of Figure~\ref{fig:intro} presents scatterplots of the standardized data with observations colored based on different $k$means clusterings.
+The two groups are not correctly identified when $k$means is applied to the original standardized data (left) or $\text{PC}_{1}$ (center), while they are accurately recovered for $\text{IC}_{1}$ (right).